aeternity/protocol/CHANNELS.md

 - `responder_pubkey`
 - `initiator_amount`
 - `responder_amount`
+- `lock_period`

 ### Local state

-Peers need to store local state in order to be able to keep track of the state channel operations.
+Peers need to store local state in order to be able to keep track of state channel operations.

 - `chain_hash`